Appropriate Technology

 Appropriate technology is a critique to GDP-focused measures of growth and is meant to address four major problems GDP-growth does not cover: extreme poverty, starvation, unemployment, and urban migration.

-Commonly discussed as a form of economic development, this type of sustainable technology is an alternative to technology transfer from developed to developing countries.
-Technology transfer is often patronizing, with one party telling the other what to do and what they need, while appropriate technology places both parties on an equal level.
+Commonly discussed as a form of economic development, this type of sustainable technology is an alternative to technology transfer from wealthier nations to less wealthy nations.
+This kind of technology transfer is often patronizing, with one party telling the other what to do and what they need, while appropriate technology compels authentic collaboration among all those who are involved.

 Furthermore, this movement uses both hard and soft technologies.
 A hard technology is related to a certain type of goal and involves machinery, structures, and engineering methods.
 Soft technology creates behaviors that bring about change and involve human interactions and motivations.